-This part-time evening course in International Finance provides a practical and comprehensive introduction to the management of the financing activities of a large multinational company.
+The International Finance course is a part-time evening course, which provides a practical and comprehensive introduction to the management of the financing activities of a large multinational company.

 This International Finance short course will provide a broad overview of how a company operates in the international financial markets and will be of value to students considering working in corporate finance, e.g., as a treasurer, or in a bank dealing with commercial customers.